-international camp of the International Union of Socialist Youth (IUSY), a federation of social democratic and socialist youth organisations, in Israel in 1965.37 Throughout the 1960s, the Falcons organised visits to Israel for their leadership and members.38 The Deutsch-Israelische Studiengruppen (German-Israeli Study Groups, DIS) were another organisation to run such trips, at least from the mid-1960s onwards.39 The Study Groups had formed a federal association in May 1961.40 They were officially apolitical but dominated by members who had personal connections to the New Left, especially the Sozialistischer Deutscher Studentenbund (Socialist German Student League, SDS).41 Having been aligned with the Social Democratic Party until 1961, the SDS became the leading voice of the New Left in the 1960s.
-It was also the first West German national student organisation to officially demand reconciliation with Israel, from 1951.42 In the early 1960s, the Study Groups sought to fight against both anti-Semitism and anti-Zionism.
+Meanwhile, secular organisations also began to arrange visits to Israel.
+A case in point was the Sozialistische Jugend Deutschlands - Die Falken (Socialist Youth of Germany - Falcons, hereafter Falcons), which leaned towards the Social Democratic Party.
+The Falcons participated in the international camp of the International Union of Socialist Youth (IUSY), a federation of social democratic and socialist youth organisations, in Israel in 1965.
+Throughout the 1960s, the Falcons organised visits to Israel for their leadership and members.
+The Deutsch-Israelische Studiengruppen (German-Israeli Study Groups, DIS) were another organisation to run such trips, at least from the mid-1960s onwards.
+The Study Groups had formed a federal association in May 1961.
+They were officially apolitical but dominated by members who had personal connections to the New Left, especially the Sozialistischer Deutscher Studentenbund (Socialist German Student League, SDS).
+Having been aligned with the Social Democratic Party until 1961, the SDS became the leading voice of the New Left in the 1960s.
+It was also the first West German national student organisation that officially demanded reconciliation with Israel, already from 1951 onwards.
+In the early 1960s, the Study Groups sought to fight against both anti-Semitism and anti-Zionism.
 Until the late 1960s, they were staunchly pro-Israel and advocated the official recognition of Israel by the West German state.
-In 1966, the Study Groups participated in creating the Deutsch-Israelische Gesellschaft (German-Israeli Society, DIG) as a forum for German-Israeli contacts.43 Youth mobility programmes to Israel have remained high on DIG's agenda ever since its creation.44 At the end of that decade, however, anti-Zionism, or even anti-Semitic patterns, gained traction in the Study Groups, whereas the German-Israeli Society continued to promote close ties between West Germany and Israel.45
+In 1966, the Study Groups participated in creating the Deutsch-Israelische Gesellschaft (German-Israeli Society, DIG) as a forum for German-Israeli contacts.
+42 Youth